 To ascend this peak is again fairly straightforward but you will not be heading in the obvious direction.
 The exact location of this highest point has been discussed on forums many times and we are confident that with provincial boundary changes we now have the correct location again.
 There is a good road leading up the mountain but this is on private land so please drive slowly and carefully.
 The peak is located near Hekpoort in the Magaliesburg.
 To arrange access you need to contact the landowner at least 10 days in advance for the necessary permission.
 You can obtain the contact details from the challenge administrator.

 Please send the landowner a thank you message after you have left or give him a call.
 Do not tamper with any of the radio masts or other equipment on the mountain if you happen to go in that direction.
-Please also avoid the private residence on the property as it you drive up.
+Please also avoid the private residence on the property as it may be visible to you as you drive up.
 If you are taking on the 9 Peaks Challenge then the correct approach starts from near the top of the cement road.
-The vehicle may not be driven or parked closer than 600 meters from the designated highest point.
+The vehicle may not be driven or parked closer than 800 meters from the designated highest point.

 25°50’57.8″ S 27°32’49.0″ E